 The planned analysis will take the form of a pre-test and post-test research format with a control and an experimental group, from which comparisons in interactional behaviour may be observed.
 The participants of the research will be A Level physical education students, who will conduct a pre-test set peer collaborative task, undergo a six-week intervention phase, and then complete a post-test peer collaborative task.
 After two weeks of completing the post-test another post-test peer collaborative task will be completed to measure the lasting effects of the intervention, if any effect is indeed evident.

-The likely findings of this research are hypothesized as follows; firstly, peer interaction develops in its complexity over time, i.e. the nature of interaction is more complex with more transactional statements from both peers when comparing the pre-test and post-test data.
+The likely findings of this research are hypothesised as follows; firstly, peer interaction develops in its complexity over time, i.e. the nature of interaction is more complex with more transactional statements from both peers when comparing the pre-test and post-test data.
 Secondly, that interaction is mediated by the intervention of a peer of a higher predicted grade, meaning that the amount of transactional statements expressed by the intervention group is accelerated due to this encounter as opposed to the control group who continued to work with a peer of the same predicted grade.
 Thirdly, that this positive effect on interaction is an enduring trait that continues after the completion of the post-test.
 Finally, this research will support the notion that opportunities for collaboration with peers of a higher predicted grade should be facilitated and sought, as it has a positive effect on the nature of interaction and thus, learning takes place at a more accelerated pace, in comparison to working with a peer of the same predicted grade.

 The observations made and the findings of this research may support Vygotsky’s (1978) theory that working with a more able peer (peer with a higher predicted grade) may facilitate the Zone of Proximal Development (ZPD) whereby interaction with a peer of a higher predicted grade is on a higher level in comparison to working with a peer of the same predicted grade.
 If there is an observable positive difference in interactional behaviour between the pre-test and post-test in the interventional group in comparison to the control group this will mean that the positive effects of interaction with a peer of higher predicted grade is enduring past the point of intervention.
-This will, in essence, support the notion that a change in behavior or learning may take place if opportunities to work with peers of higher predicted grades are sought and facilitated.
+This will, in essence, support the notion that a change in behaviour or learning may take place if opportunities to work with peers of higher predicted grades are sought and facilitated.
 If no difference is found in interactional behaviour between the pre-test and post-test then this may support the works of Piaget (1985), who suggests that learning is a self-regulatory process, and that interventional strategies of working with a peer of higher predicted grade does not create enduring changes in behaviour, or in other words, learning does not take place as a result of working with a peer of higher predicted grade or as a result of peer interaction in general.

 The outcomes and results of this research will be disseminated using a variety of methods including an educational workshop, an academic journal article, a keynote lecture, a magazine article, a blog post and a dedicated website/blog page.